James DeAnda: Federal judicial service

 On February 13, 1979, DeAnda was nominated by President Jimmy Carter to a new seat on the United States District Court for the Southern District of Texas created by 92 Stat.
 1629.
 He was confirmed by the United States Senate on May 10, 1979, and received his commission on May 11, 1979.
 He served as Chief Judge from 1988 until retiring from the bench on October 1, 1992.
 After retirement, he returned to private practice in Houston until 2005.

 Discrimination

 DeAnda reported later in life that he had not faced much discrimination during his schooling, possibly due to his more Mediterranean-sounding surname and light complexion.
 However, upon graduation from the University of Texas, he discovered that initially promising interviews with elite law firms led to no follow-up once the potential employers learned that his parents were from Mexico.
 As a result, he ended up practicing law alongside other Mexican-American lawyers in Houston like John J. Herrera, working to provide counsel to Hispanics up and down the Gulf Coast who could not find equitable representation elsewhere.
 It was in this capacity that he came face to face with the discrimination Mexican-Americans faced daily in the 1950s.

 Death

-DeAnda died of prostate cancer at his vacation home in Traverse City, Michigan, on September 7, 2006, aged 81.
+DeAnda died in Traverse City, Michigan, on September 7, 2006, aged 81.